It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

-Powering it is a John Deere branded engine with the horsepower of 17.5 combined with a CVT transmission that gives you a good number of options for changing gears.
+Powering it is a John Deere branded engine with a horsepower of 17.5 combined with a CVT transmission that gives you a good number of options for changing gears.

 Its engine is guaranteed to handle mowing an acre of lawn for over half an hour in one sitting.

-It might sound like it’s not too much of a time, but if you’re a busy person, then it’s recommended you put “mowing the lawn” as the last task in your list of chores.
+It might sound like it’s not too much time, but if you’re a busy person, then it’s recommended you put “mowing the lawn” as the last task on your list of chores.

 Because of this, the John Deere leans more for small, flat yards to accommodate you and the mower.